 You will build a portfolio based around evidence generated by the various assessment methods in each unit.
 You are expected to work on multiple assessments at any one time.
 You will be assessed through practical demonstrations, logbooks and performance records, written reports and essays, presentations, workbooks, discussions and vivas.

-Maths and English will be assessed through course work, controlled assessment and final exam.
+Maths and English will be assessed through a final exam.

 For applicants from outside the region or who travel over distance, the College has residential accommodation if required.